 All students are required to have a computer (laptop or tablet) for use in the program.
 Financial aid may be available for students who qualify.
 Contact the UNMC Financial Aid office to request funding for the device requirement.
-For instructional technology requirements see: https://www.unmc.edu/alliedhealth/education/computers.html
+For instructional technology requirements see: Computer Requirements | College of Allied Health Professions | University of Nebraska Medical Center (unmc.edu)